-Port Arthur EDC moving ahead with new look - Port Arthur News
+Port Arthur Economic Development Corporation moving ahead with changes in leadership - Port Arthur News

-Port Arthur EDC moving ahead with new look
+Port Arthur Economic Development Corporation moving ahead with changes in leadership

 Port Arthur Economic Development Corporation leaders are set to meet next week with a full board of seven individuals including three “new” faces and an interim legal counsel.